-The following are a list of economic development tools and programs available in Sauk County through UW-Extension:
+The following are a list of economic development tools and programs available through Extension Sauk County:

 Downtown and Business Market Analysis